kgrigor1966/ddal/README.md

 Or download this repository as a .zip file from the top-right green button: 'Download ZIP' and extract to the preferred directory.

+3. a) Search for the newly installed Miniforge prompt and run it
-3. From Anaconda prompt, `cd` to the directory and install the requirements.txt file under a new python-processing environment
+3. b) `cd` to the git directory and install the `environment.yaml` file under a new python-processing environment called `ddal`
 ```
-    conda config --append channels conda-forge
-    conda env create -f environment.yaml
+    mamba env create -n ddal -file environment.yaml
 ```
 Activate the environment
 ```